Skip to content

 1. pip install -U 'zettelforge>=2.5.0'

-The headline change is the SQLite default backend.
-Notes, the knowledge graph, and the entity index now live in <data_dir>/zettelforge.db instead of a loose set of JSONL files.
+The default storage backend changed from JSONL files to SQLite.
+Notes, the knowledge graph, and the entity index now live in <data_dir>/zettelforge.db instead of loose JSONL files.

 Steps